Ankur5522/jwt-authentication/README.md

 8. **Blacklist Tokens:** To enhance security, revoked or compromised tokens can be blacklisted, preventing unauthorized access.

+9. **Swagger docs:** For a better understanding of the api endpoints and how they work documentation is provided.

    # API Endpoints

 1. **POST /user/register:** Create a new user account by providing the required information.